aws-samples/eks-blueprints-for-terraform-workshop/content/040_advanced/010_hub_and_spoke/030_hub_spoke_connectivity/020-configure-spoke-staging.md

 ### 3. Spoke Role to assume admin access on the spoke cluster

 The spoke IAM role should have admin access on the spoke Kubernetes cluster.
-This spoke IAM role will be assumed by the Hub Argo CD.
-It needs admin access in order to create addons, namespaces, and deploy workloads on the spoke cluster.
-For that, we add an additional rule in our EKS access entries:
+Since this role will be assumed by the Hub Argo CD to create addons, namespaces, and deploy workloads on the spoke cluster, it needs admin access.
+We'll add an additional rule in our EKS access entries:

 ```bash
 sed -i '